CageCode/World-Food-Ecosystems/practical2/API.md

 ***

-Now, let's do a first check: how well are the EC values in the second epoch associated with those in the first epoch?
+Now, let's do a first check: how well are the EC values in the second epoch (2005-2015) associated with those in the first epoch (1980-1990)?

 ```r
 plot(lakesaverage$EC19801990, lakesaverage$EC20052015) # give the axis correct names